-The 2008 U.S. House elections mark the first time since 1994 that the Democrats will seek to retain a majority.
+The Playing Field Shifts: Predicting the Seats-Votes Curve in the 2008 U.S. House Elections he 2008 U.S. House elections mark the first time since 1994 that the Democrats will seek to retain a majority.
 With the political climate favoring Democrats this year, it seems almost certain that the party will retain control, and will likely increase its share of seats.
-In seven national polls taken between January and April of this year, Democrats enjoyed a five-to-eighteen point advantage in the generic congressional ballot (Realclearpolitics.com); as Bafumi, Erikson and Wlezien (2007) point out, these early polls, suitably adjusted, are good predictors of the November vote.
-Finally, as of early May, bettors at intrade.com put the probability of the Democrats retaining a majority at greater than 90% (Intrade.com 2008).
+In five national polls taken in June of this year, Democrats enjoyed on average a 13-point advantage in the generic congressional ballot; as Bafumi, Erikson, and Wlezien (2007) point out, these early polls, suitably adjusted, are good predictors of the November vote.
+1 As of late July, bettors at intrade.com put the probability of the Democrats retaining a majority at about 95% (Intrade.com 2008).
+Elsewhere in this symposium, Klarner (2008) predicts an 11-seat gain for the Democrats, while Lockerbie (2008) forecasts a 25-seat pickup.

 In this paper we document how the electoral playing field has shifted from a Republican advantage between 1996 and 2004 to a Democratic tilt today.
-In an earlier article (Kastellec, Gelman and Chandler 2008), we predicted the seats-votes curve in the 2006 election, showing how the Democrats faced an uphill battle in their effort to take control of the House and, despite their victory, ended up winning a lower percentage of seats than their average district vote nationwide.
+In an earlier article (Kastellec, Gelman, and Chandler 2008), we predicted the seats-votes curve in the 2006 election, showing how the Democrats faced an uphill battle in their effort to take control of the House and, their victory notwithstanding, ended up winning a lower percentage of seats than their average district vote nationwide.
 We follow up on this analysis by using the same method to predict the seats-votes curve in 2008.
 Due to the shift in incumbency advantage from the Republicans to the Democrats, compounded by a greater number of retirements among Republican members, we show that the Democrats now enjoy a partisan bias, and can expect to win more seats than votes for the first time since 1992.
-While this bias is not as large as the advantage the Republicans held in 2006, it is likely to help the Democrats increase their share of seats.
+While this bias is not as large as the advantage the Republicans held in 2006, it will likely help the Democrats increase their share of seats.